 The main problem with this approach is that it does not create a positive picture for girls and women move towards.
 It’s really that particular person’s view of the data or the world, but we are so influenced by what others say, that another person’s view can quickly become our own, without any questioning, especially when it comes from “an authority” like the news.
 Once we believe this information or “truth”, cognitive psychology says we start to act like it.
 Then our mind goes to work looking for evidence to support and validate our beliefs, whether they are good for us or not.
 It’s amazing really.

 The good news is that this can happen just as easily for creating a positive message and image of the truth.
 We can start looking to and becoming like the thousands and thousands of amazing women doing extraordinary things right in our own backyards everyday.
-This is the mission of Girls Can Do: To inspire a generation of possibility thinkers.
+This is the mission of Girls Can Do: To inspire a POSSIBILITY THINKER generation.
 To encourage young women to have big dreams and pursue them.
 After all, what you want to do in life is always your best option, and anything is possible if you expect it!

 I first started talking to Ingrid Backstrom (who frequents her home ski hill, Crystal Mountain) about how, unlike the magazines like to say, she does not let the off-balance ratio of men to women in ski movies slow her down.
 Instead, Ingrid likes to talk about all the great women who are in ski movies and how they work together.
 In fact one of her close friends, Elyse Saugstad, just finished making her own movie!
 Talk about getting it done…

 As a natural mentor and advocate for kids on the hill, Ingrid said she would be happy to come and speak about her experiences and talk about her approach for moving forward and celebrating what women are doing, rather than what’s not done yet or equal.
 I started to realize that Ingrid alone would blow the standing room capacity at my office, so I better start thinking about where else I could host such an event.